lisette-solis/markov_assignment/README.md

-This is the description of a coding assignment that I completed for a class.
+## This is the description of a coding assignment on Markov models that I completed for a class.
 The code cannot be published publicly but I can share it upon request.

 # CAPP 30122 - Programming Assignment #1 - Markovian Candidate